luilver/ruby-telegram-bot-starter-kit/README.md

 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Create new Pull Request

+### Deploying

+Once my-new-feature branch is merged into master then:
+1. Bump version
+2. Push
+3. Deploy